Level One - Lesson 13

 During best-of-three matches, between games (but not before game one) players can add cards from their sideboard to their deck, and remove up to that many cards from the deck for their next game, allowing some flexibility in their deck construction.

-Players can, for instance against strategies that try to deplete their deck, side in all ten cards of their sideboard and not remove any cards.
-As long as the minimum deck size (fifty) and maximum sideboard size (ten) aren’t exceeded players can make any adjustments.
+For instance, players can side in all ten cards of their sideboard and not remove any cards against strategies that try to deplete their deck.
+As long as the minimum deck size (fifty) and maximum sideboard size (ten) aren’t exceeded, players can make any adjustments, and the total number of cards in the sideboard can not exceed the number the player started with.
+A player who started with a 55 card main deck and 5 card sideboard (both legal), can sideboard in all five cards, and present a 60 card deck for game two.
+They can swap out five cards and present fifty-five and five again.
+They cannot side out five cards and present 50 and 10, despite those being legal for the format generally speaking.
 For limited - a player will have a much larger pool of cards, and are even allowed to switch their leader and base from among those in their card pool.
 Sideboarding must not take an excessive amount of time, so if a player in a limited event wants to have a second deck, it should be prepared before the match.

 Tournament Preparation